There is a huge workforce challenge in the NHS, exacerbated by the ongoing pandemic and the UK’s exit from Europe.

 This award is about recognising innovation in workforce development.
 Judges will be looking for new strategic approaches to workforce planning to improve quality and productivity.
 They will want to see organisations rethinking roles, breaking down the traditional barriers to create an adaptable workforce that delivers quality and efficiency.
 They want to see initiatives that develop not just the existing workforce and its talents but look for new ways to bring people into the NHS, getting good people into hard-to-fill entry-level posts.

-Entries are welcomes from all NHS organisations and public sector third parties working in partnership with the NHS.
+Entries are welcomed from all NHS organisations and public sector third parties working in partnership with the NHS.
+Solution providers and private sector partnerships are invited to enter the HSJ Partnership Awards, which celebrate collaboration with the private sector.